 \subsection{Functions with log norm singularities}

-In this section, $G$ denotes a reductive complex algebraic group. \begin{defi} We say that a function $f:G\to\R$ has \emph{log norm singularities} if there exist finitely many rational numbers $a_i$, finite dimensional complex vector spaces $V_i$ endowed with a $G$-action and non-zero vectors $v_i\in V_i$ such that
+In this section, $G$ denotes a reductive complex algebraic group. \begin{defi} We say that a function $f:G\to\R$ has \emph{log norm singularities} if there exist finitely many rational numbers $a_i$, finite dimensional complex vector spaces $V_i$ endowed with an algebraic $G$-action and non-zero vectors $v_i\in V_i$ such that

 for some choice of norms on the $V_i$'s. \end{defi}